 While Australia now appears to be through the worst of the COVID-19 pandemic and some aspects of society prepare to return to normal routines, Australia’s court system continues to operate under special procedures designed to maximise social distancing for public health safety.

 The Family Court of Australia moved quickly to implement new ways of continuing to conduct its business during the course of the emergency, a particularly important step given the importance of its daily work on the direct health and welfare of many people experiencing family separation and breakdown.
-Urgent applications filed in the Courts over a four week period in March and April of 2020 saw a 39 per cent increase in the Family Court of Australia and a 23 per cent per cent increase in the Federal Circuit Court.
+Urgent applications filed in the Courts over a four week period in March and April of 2020 saw a 39 per cent increase in the Family Court of Australia and a 23 per cent increase in the Federal Circuit Court.

 Since April 29, 2020 (and remaining in force until superseded or revoked), urgent family law applications filed in the Family Court of Australia and the Federal Circuit Court of Australia (‘the Courts’) as a direct result of the impact of coronavirus were added to a national list – ‘the COVID-19 List’ – in each Court to enable the matters to be swiftly dealt with.
 The List will operate for three months and then be re-assessed.